Qodana 2024.2 Help

 -p, --profile-path <string>

-Set to true to have the application run the inspections configured by the promo profile; set to false otherwise (default: true only if Qodana is executed with the default profile)
+Set this option to true to employ the promo inspections; set to false otherwise.
+The default value is true if Qodana is executed using the default profile

 --script <string>